 “We observe this pattern of violence committed by white individuals across almost all types of neighborhoods in Los Angeles County, and the pattern is stronger in neighborhoods that are wealthier and have a greater population density of white individuals,” the authors said.

-The study, to be published in the December 2018, was conducted by Gregory DeAngelo of Claremont Graduate University; R. Kaj Gittings of Texas Tech University; and Anita Alves Pena of Colorado State University.
+The study, published in December 2018, was conducted by Gregory DeAngelo of Claremont Graduate University; R. Kaj Gittings of Texas Tech University; and Anita Alves Pena of Colorado State University.

 Of all reported crimes, 37.7 percent identify the race of the suspect and victim.
 Of that fraction of reported crimes, 75.1 percent involved suspects and victims whose race was either white, African American, or Hispanic.